Tuberculosis Research - Ayel L. R. Batac

 Methodological Approach

-This evaluation takes a quantitative, epidemiological approach to assess the outcomes of a CWS initiative conducted in response to a tuberculosis outbreak in Nunavut.
-Program data were analyzed to examine screening coverage, diagnostic outcomes, and treatment initiation for both active TB and LTBI.
+This evaluation takes a quantitative, epidemiological approach to assess the outcomes of a community-wide screening initiative conducted in response to a tuberculosis outbreak in Nunavut.
+Program data were analysed to examine screening coverage, diagnostic outcomes, and treatment initiation for both active TB and LTBI.

 By combining epidemiological findings with high-level insights into operational planning and community engagement, this evaluation provides practical evidence to guide future TB control efforts in remote and high-incidence settings—while respecting the local context and the principles of cultural safety.